-The card backs are definitely different with its reddish/purple color.
+The card backs are definitely different with their reddish/purple color.
 I really appreciate that it gives us full minor league and pro stats.

 A full player bio and a couple of highlights from the previous season complete this great card.